Ginkgo Biloba: Benefits, Uses, Side Effects, Risk & More

 The antioxidant properties of ginkgo biloba are well-documented.
 Antioxidants help neutralize harmful free radicals in the body, reducing oxidative stress and preventing cellular damage.
 Ginkgo biloba contains flavonoids and terpenoids, which act as potent antioxidants.
 By reducing oxidative stress, ginkgo biloba may help protect against chronic diseases, such as heart disease, cancer, and neurodegenerative disorders.
 [3]

-Ginkgo biloba may also benefit eye health.
+Ginkgo benefits for eye health need to be explored too.
 Its antioxidant properties and ability to improve blood flow can help protect the retina and reduce the risk of age-related macular degeneration (AMD).
 AMD is a leading cause of vision loss in older adults.
 While more research is needed, early studies suggest that ginkgo biloba may have a protective effect on eye health.
 [7]

 Uses of Ginkgo Biloba